Good-Enough LLM Obfuscation (GELO): Security Analysis and Identifiability

 \subsection{Practical implications}

-\begin{itemize} \item To remain secure against accumulation, the mixing must be refreshed per batch (or more frequently). \item Avoid predictable structure that could act as anchors; any auxiliary side information that ties $U$ back to $H$ across batches weakens security. \item If an attacker obtains enough \emph{in-batch} side information to solve for the mixing matrix $A$ (e.g., many exact anchors with correct correspondences), then the remaining tokens in that batch can be de-mixed algebraically.
-System design should make such leakage implausible. \end{itemize}
+\begin{itemize} \item To remain secure against accumulation, the mixing must be refreshed per batch. \item Avoid predictable structure that could act as anchors; any auxiliary side information that ties $U$ back to $H$ across batches weakens security. \item If an attacker obtains enough \emph{in-batch} side information to solve for the mixing matrix $A$ (e.g., many exact anchors with correct correspondences), then the remaining tokens in that batch can be de-mixed algebraically.
+System design should make such leakage implausible. \item Learned text-presence signals should be treated as leakage indicators, not as reconstruction evidence.
+Stronger shielding and direct token-level recovery tests are necessary to distinguish aggregate detection from practical hidden-state recovery. \end{itemize}

-Taken together, these results explain why GELO resists deobfuscation: the attacker’s problem is under-determined by design, cross-batch aggregation offers no principled advantage under fresh mixing, and practical BSS tools fail to converge to meaningful reconstructions under our assumptions and measurements.
+Taken together, these results explain why GELO resists deobfuscation: the attacker’s problem is under-determined by design, cross-batch aggregation offers no principled advantage under fresh mixing, and practical recovery methods fail to produce meaningful token-level reconstructions under strong mixing and shielding.
+The learned text-presence results make the analysis more conservative: they show that aggregate distributional leakage can exist in weak regimes, while the harder unmixing experiments indicate that such leakage does not translate into practical recovery of hidden states.